MicrosoftDocs/azure-stack-docs/AKS-Hybrid/create-storage-classes.md

 ## [Azure portal](#tab/portal)

-During the preview, our publicly available portal extension only targets provisioned clusters and is behind the feature flag `managedstorageclass` of the `Microsoft_Azure_HybridCompute` extension.
+During the preview, our publicly available portal extension is behind the feature flag `managedstorageclass` of the `Microsoft_Azure_HybridCompute` extension.
 [Use this link to show the link for provisioned clusters](https://portal.azure.com/?Microsoft_Azure_HybridCompute_managedstorageclass=true).
 The example in this article uses a provisioned cluster for demonstration purposes.

-If you have other connected clusters, you can [use this link to access the cluster](https://ms.portal.azure.com/?microsoft_azure_managedstorageclass_assettypeoptions=%7B%22ConnectedClusterWithStorageClassPlus%22%3A%7B%22options%22%3A%22%22%7D%7D&microsoft_azure_managedstorageclass=stagepreview&feature.canmodifyextensions=true&microsoft_azure_hybridcompute_assettypeoptions=%7B%22ConnectedClusters%22%3A%7B%22options%22%3A%22HideAssetType%2CHideInstances%22%7D%7D#home).
-This link overrides the original connected cluster blade with our custom blade, with a link to the Storage Class feature for all connected clusters.

 ### Enable the service